bazelbuild/bazel/site/docs/skylark/performance.md

 The top row ('cpu counters') shows the local CPU usage, which is high in this build during the analysis phase and then gets lower during execution.
-The second row ('Critical Path') refers to the critical path of the build, i.e. even wiht infinite parallelism the build would not be faster than the actions in this path.
+The second row ('Critical Path') refers to the critical path of the build, that is even with infinite parallelism the build would not be faster than the actions in this path.
-The third row ('grpc-command-1') is displays everything that's happening on Bazel's main thread, giving a high level overview of what Bazel is doing.
+The third row ('grpc-command-1') displays everything that's happening on Bazel's main thread, giving a high level overview of what Bazel is doing.
 The remaining rows show what the worker threads are doing.